 4) With your other hand, press the eye of the hook down onto the surface of the skin and back toward the hook’s bend, as if trying to back the hook out of the wound.

 5) While pressing on the hook eye, yank the line sharply, parallel to the skin and in line with the hook, to snap the hook back out of the wound.

 6) Apply antibiotic ointment, bandage wound and check to make sure tetanus shots are current.

-A basic onboard first aid kit for anglers should contain sunscreen, small bottle of hydrogen peroxide, alcohol wipes. bandages, gauze, tape, hydrocortisone cream for poison ivy and other itchy rashes, antibiotic ointment (Bacitracin or Neosporin) and aspirin.
+Remember to keep a basic onboard first aid kit.
 Another essential should be a brand new pair of needle-nosed and wire cutting pliers, sealed in a seal-lock plastic baggy.
-Anglers using worms should think about up-dating their tetanus shot.
+Anglers using worms should think about updating their tetanus shot.
 The tetanus germs are usually spread in soil.